Module adcp.adagents

 continue

-# Found the agent - return their properties
+# Found the agent - determine authorization type

 properties = agent.get("properties", [])